$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Equivalent models of different widths

-\paragraph{Connection to $\mu$P.} Notably, the widening rules in Table~\ref{tab:widening} are compatible with the $\mu$P scaling of~\citet{yang2020feature,yang2023tensor}.
 For reference, Table~\ref{tab:mup_scaling_main} summarizes $\mu$P, which prescribes width-dependent choices of initialization and optimization hyperparameters so that training dynamics exhibit optimal feature learning behavior in the infinite-width limit.
-Now, suppose we train the base model under $\mu$P and, at some training step, instantiate a widened model by applying the ``Widening operation'' rules in Table~\ref{tab:widening}.
-We then continue training the widened model using the same base constants $\overline{\gamma}$, $\overline{\lambda}$, and $\overline{\varepsilon}$ as in the base model.
-Under $\mu$P, the hyperparameters in the widened model automatically rescale to match the ``Hyperparameters'' column of Table~\ref{tab:widening}.
-For example, for a matrix-like weight, $\mu$P sets the widened-model learning rate to $\gamma^\uparrow = N_{\mathrm{out}}^{m} N_{\mathrm{in}}^{-1}\,\overline{\gamma}$, whereas the base model uses $\gamma = n_{\mathrm{out}}^{m} n_{\mathrm{in}}^{-1}\,\overline{\gamma}$; therefore $\gamma^\uparrow = k_{\mathrm{out}}^{m} k_{\mathrm{in}}^{-1}\,\gamma$, exactly as required by Table~\ref{tab:widening}.
+Now, suppose we have a trained base model and instantiate a widened model by applying the ``Weights widening operation'' rules in Table~\ref{tab:widening}.
+We then continue training the widened model under $\mu$P, using base constants $\overline{\gamma}$, $\overline{\lambda}$, and $\overline{\varepsilon}$ chosen to match the base model's hyperparameters at width $n$.
+(Since $\mu$P only prescribes how hyperparameters scale with width---not their absolute values at any fixed width---such a choice is always possible regardless of how the base model was trained.)
+The resulting hyperparameters at width $N$ match exactly the ``Hyperparameter rescaling'' column of Table~\ref{tab:widening}.
+For example, for a matrix-like weight, $\mu$P sets the widened-model learning rate to $\gamma^\uparrow = \Nout^{m} \Nin^{-1}\,\overline{\gamma}$, whereas the base model uses $\gamma = \nout^{m} \nin^{-1}\,\overline{\gamma}$; therefore $\gamma^\uparrow = \kout^{m} \kin^{-1}\,\gamma$, exactly as required by Table~\ref{tab:widening}.
 The same reasoning applies to the remaining hyperparameters and to the other weight types.
-In other words, while the explicit construction of an equivalent widened model may appear involved, under $\mu$P the procedure becomes essentially mechanical: one transfers the learned weights according to Table~\ref{tab:widening}, and the associated hyperparameters adjust automatically and match the $\mu$P. Consequently, from that point onward, the widened model receives exactly the same parameter updates as the base model, i.e., training proceeds as if no widening had occurred.\footnote{To make this statement exact for optimizers that maintain internal state (e.g., momentum or Adam), the optimizer state must also be transferred in a manner consistent with the weight transfer.
-We defer these implementation details to Appendix~\ref{appen:implementation-upscaling}.}
+In other words, while the explicit construction of an equivalent widened model may appear involved, under $\mu$P the procedure becomes essentially mechanical: one transfers the learned weights according to Table~\ref{tab:widening}, and the associated hyperparameters adjust automatically.
+Consequently, from that point onward, the widened model receives exactly the same parameter updates as the base model, i.e., training proceeds as if no widening had occurred.